Shenato/browser-images/README.md

-(This is a fork of [nextools/images](https://github.com/nextools/images) Which adds multiplatform support for arm64 and amd64 at the cost of only publishing to Github Packages)
+THIS IS A WIP to try to make this repo mergeable back into nextools (This is a fork of [nextools/images](https://github.com/nextools/images) Which adds multiplatform support for arm64 and amd64 at the cost of only publishing to Github Packages)
 # Images